Emotional Eating: Fridge, a Tranquilizing Treasure Chest

 Ever since I took upon myself to do our grocery shopping, I get amused while standing in lineup, glancing at people's shopping carts and matching what I see in there to their physiques.

-Almost regularly I notice all kinds of treats, some that I never knew existed explaining that spare tire around their waist and everything above and below being a match to it.
+Almost regularly I notice all kinds of treats, some that I never knew existed explaining that spare tire around their waist and everything above and behind being a match to it.

 As I am trying to make all that as discrete as possible, I also notice many of such obvious emotional eaters fretting and watching those in their immediate proximity.
 Somehow that reminds me of squirrels and some other animals at their feeding time, as they are watchful for other hungry animals around that might grab their food.
 I don't know if it's really something unconscious and animalistic that people display while "gathering/hunting" food, but it certainly does look that way to my ever inquisitive eye.